 Lang, Edward Lee: (Stark) Lang was convicted and sentenced to death for the 2006 aggravated murders of Jaron Burditte and Marnell Cheek.
 On April 11, 2022, Lang filed in the trial court a postconviction relief petition alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On April 20, 2022, the State filed a motion to dismiss the petition.
 Lang opposed the motion on May 23, 2022.
 On September 23, 2022, the trial court denied the State's motion to dismiss.
 On October 7, 2022, Lang filed an amended petition.
-On December 6, 2022, the trial court appointed experts, and permitted testimony via video.
+On December 6, 2022, the trial court appointed experts and permitted testimony via video.
 On February 27, 2023, the trial court ordered an independent psychological evaluation of Lang, and on June 22, 2023, the trial court ordered the expert's fees to be paid by the county commissioners.
+On August 15, 2024, the trial court established a briefing schedule and scheduled an evidentiary hearing.
+(Note: On January 27, 2025, the trial court modified the briefing and hearing schedules.)

 Lawson, Arron: (Lawrence) Lawson was convicted and sentenced to death for the 2017 aggravated murders of 24-year-old Stacey Hoston, her 8-year-old son, Devin Holston, her mother, 43-year-old Tammy McGuire, and her stepfather, 50-year-old Donald McGuire, in the Holston's home.
 On April 12, 2022, Lawson filed in the trial court a second postconviction relief petition which alleged that he was seriously mentally ill, and thus, ineligible for the death penalty.
 (Lawson's initial postconviction relief petition filed on November 25, 2020 remains pending.)
 On May 9, 2022, the trial court granted Lawson's April 18, 2022 motion for a court appointed expert to pursue his serious mental illness claims.
 On May 9, 2023, Lawson amended his serious mental illness petition.
 On September 25, 2023, the state filed a motion for the appointment of a psychological expert; Lawson opposed on October 26, 2023; and the State replied on November 8, 2023.
-(Note: On January 23, 2024, the trial court granted the State's motion for the appointment of an expert.)
+On January 23, 2024, the trial court granted the State's motion for the appointment of an expert.
+On February 14, 2024, Lawson filed a motion to require the State's evaluation to be recorded, which the trial court granted on May 20, 2024, over the State's objection.
+On October 4, 2024, the State filed a contested motion for a scheduling order to allow an electronic evaluation of Lawson rather than an in-person evaluation.
+Lawson opposed the motion on October 18, 2024, and the State replied on October 24, 2024.